 - Check the terms of your contract and contract documents carefully to ensure that they are consistent and reflect precisely what has been agreed about early delivery and payment.
 Most payers will want ownership of goods for which they pre-pay to be formally "vested" in them by way of a "vesting deed" to guard against supplier insolvency and ensure that the goods cannot be used for any other project. - If materials are going to be stored off-site, consider who will pay the storage charges and when the legal ownership in those goods passes to the payer.
-Check suppliers' terms of sale to make sure that if transfer of ownership of those goods is required early you are not prevented from doing so by "retention of title" provisions. - Place greater emphasis on security and protection for materials and fuel both on and off site.
-An increase in thefts is already being reported as prices rise. - If off-site material bonds are a precondition of early payment, consider if what is required can be obtained and which party will bear the cost.
-The bond market has hardened considerably since COVID-19, therefore carefully consider the terms being offered.
+Check suppliers' terms of sale to make sure that if transfer of ownership of those goods is required early you are not prevented from doing so by "retention of title" provisions. - Place greater emphasis on security and protection for materials and fuel both on and off site. - If off-site material bonds are a precondition of early payment, consider if what is required can be obtained and which party will bear the cost.
+The bond market has hardened considerably since COVID-19, so consider carefully the bond terms being offered.